Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 Shot tray on the DeLonghi La Specialista

 The Breville Barista Express doesn’t have many extra bells and whistles.
 It makes up for this with a simple and elegant display.
 I already mentioned the straightforward buttons.
-The one and two-shot buttons are set although you can program the shot volume and water temperature
+You can program the shot volume and water temperature.

 Home baristas will find it easier to reach a higher espresso quality using the Breville Barista Express display.

-One easy to use feature on Breville Barista Express is the dose-controlled grinding.
+One good feature on both machines is the dose-controlled grind.
 The grinder will deliver the correct amount of freshly ground coffee directly into the portafilter, which makes it easy to get the espresso according to your taste.
+La Specialista goes one step further with its self-tamping system.
+Meanwhile, you can get a mound of coffee on the Barista Express which can spill once you take it out.

 The Winner: DeLonghi La Specialista